guardian/dotcom-rendering/dotcom-rendering/src/web/browser/debug/README.md

 ## After publishing

-Assets on assets.guim.co.uk are cached by fastly - to allow users to receive the latest update of this bookmarklet, you should log into the fastly dashboard and clear the cache!
+Assets on assets.guim.co.uk are cached by fastly.
+To allow users to receive the latest version of this bookmarklet after an update, you should log into the fastly dashboard and clear the cache!